The difference between winning and losing is most often not quitting. ~ Walt Disney

 You see the vision and you make it happen.

-In my last blog I explain how good feelings build serotonin levels in the brain.
-If you think and feel negatively you are putting stress on yourself and the body which decrease chemical levels in the brain that you need to fight depression.
+In my last blog I explained how good feelings build serotonin and other happy chemicals in the brain.
+If you think and feel negatively you are putting stress on yourself and the body which decrease chemical levels in the brain that you need to beat depression.

 I’m going to give you the tools you need to wean yourself off the bad foods and use the good foods to reboot your brain.
 This is so your brain can again build serotonin and dopamine levels (and more) by its squishy self, without the help of bad foods.
 It’s important you understand to beat depression everyday is a lifestyle change.
 You are transforming from a caterpillar to a butterfly and now drinking nectar instead of eating leaves.
 It won’t feel that way, at first, but eventually you will realize how sweet the transforming taste.